jessetrippe/jessetrippe.github.io/_work_items/04-coyote-ltl-quote.md

 <section>
 	<div>
 		<h2>Early Design</h2>
 		<p>I built a working prototype on Bootstrap that roughly matched our app and began user testing various form designs.
-Initially I designed a step that combined pickup and delivery details with the summary but user testing proved this to be quite confusing so each step was moved to it's own page.</p>
+Initially I designed a step that combined pickup and delivery details with the summary but user testing proved this to be quite confusing so each step was moved to its own page.</p>
-		<p>This design also featured an unrefinded version of the timeline that had navigation issue during user testing so a new design was implemented that improved on this slightly.</p>
+		<p>This design also featured an unrefined version of the timeline that had navigation issue during user testing so a new design was implemented that improved on this slightly.</p>
 	</div>
 	<div class="span-2">
 		<img src="https://jessetrippecdn.appspot.com/images/ltl-initial-3b.png" alt="LTL Quote Initial Design">